opencog/atomspace/opencog/persist/sql/README.md

 Features
 --------
- * The AtomStorage class uses multi-threaded writeback queues for faster async performance (see blow for more info).
+ * The AtomStorage class uses multi-threaded writeback queues for faster async performance (see below for more info).

  * Fully automated mapping of in-RAM atoms to in-storage universal unique identifiers (UUID's), using the TLB mechanism.